 This new gallery will be of international importance, telling the story of Salisbury and the surrounding area from prehistoric times to the Norman Conquest.
 It will show why Salisbury has a unique place in the region's and nation's history.
 The museum's collections include some of the most important archaeological finds outside a national museum in Britain, including artefacts from the Stonehenge World Heritage Site, the Pitt-Rivers Wessex Collection and the Amesbury Archer.
 The gallery will place the story of Stonehenge within its wider chronological and regional context.

 The new gallery will also help to open up the prehistoric heritage of the area to a wider range of visitors, particularly young people and families.
 It will be accompanied by a wide range of outreach and education activities that will take the story of the Salisbury out into the wider community.

-The gallery will replace the current Stonehenge, Pitt-Rivers and Early Man galleries – and will be open in the first part of 2014.
+The gallery will replace the current Stonehenge, Pitt-Rivers and Early Man galleries which are now closed to the public – and will be open in the spring of 2014.